Croker Hill, Shuttlingsloe, Shining Tor, Cat’s Tor, Combs Moss. 19 Miles.

 At the top of the series of fields the path suddenly gentrified as it passed through a well tended and monied-looking garden.
 Beyond that I found a couple having a breather.
 They said they needed to find a way down the hill, but wanted to avoid the field below as the farmer had filled it with slurry.
 Ah.

-Chinley Churn is really huge.
+Chinley Churn is an excellent big lump of a thing.
 It’s got quarries, gritstone edges – various areas of rocky, lumpy interest.
 And lots of fields which are saddled over its walled-off summit.
 You have to scale a drystone wall or two to get to it, but its views over Manchester are splendid.

 It had taken a lot out of me getting up there and the scale of the scaling yet to be done before pitching up today was starting to get me worried.
 I could take this adventure at my own pace, but with the stashes waiting at certain points on the route, things could start getting tricky nutrition and water-wise if I don’t get where I planned to each day.
 This has meant a little anxiousness on both days so far about whether I’d really make the distance or if I’d have to pitch up short of my target.
 It’s unfortunate to have deadlines on this… there is quite a jolt of euphoria though when I do realise I’m going to make it, but at the top of Chinley Churn I still had a lot of climbing to do and really wasn’t certain I’d get here.

 It was heartening to discover my stash uneaten in the roadside thicket we’d left it in last Wednesday.
 The extra weight of it though felt like a bit of a self-kicking at this point, with so much more climbing to do.